What to Bring

 NCFC consists of approximately 45 students.
 Five full-time professional flutists, each with a rich and varied teaching background, serve on the faculty, along with two professional collaborative pianists.
 Four college students who are active flutists serve on the support staff.

-NCFC is pleased to welcome Alexa Still, Professor of Flute at the Oberlin Conservatory, as our Guest Artist for this year.
+NCFC is pleased to welcome Sarah Jackson, Piccoloist of the L.A.
+Philharmonic, as our Guest Artist for this year.

 Contacts and Questions